anatosun/plexamp-docker/README.md

 ## Remarks

 - Beware that the claim token is only valid for four minutes.
 If the initial pull/creation of the container takes more than four minutes, the container will fail to start.
 In that case, get a new claim, edit the compose file, and recreate the container.
+- If you encounter connection issues with your installation, you may try to change the `network_mode` to `host` by adding `network_mode: host` to the above `yaml` file and remove the port bindings.

 ## Trademark notice